Your Character is Important to Others

 The truth was that it was Sarah who had the poor social character traits of being dishonest and harmful to others.

 If others see you being dishonest or harmful to others, they will judge your social character negatively.
 However, if you seem kind and straightforward, they will judge you in a positive sense.
 Typically, people expect positive type of behavior.

-Attitude toward rules
+Attitudes toward rules

 Your attitude toward the rules or laws of your various groups is important to members of those groups as to whether your behavior is beneficial or destructive to the cohesion of the group.

 Cultural, religious, and family groups typically have a set of rules or laws its members are expected to follow.
 Usually, there is an overlap, where some groups have similar rules of behavior.
 Often these rules also concern personal and social behavior.